agrc/gis.utah.gov/sharing/metadata/index.md

 We want to make the process more conversational.
 In other words, instead of looking at a long list of metadata requirements, we thought it would be easier to just talk about the data.
 This is our solution to metadata procrastination.

 We have distilled the basic elements of metadata into a few approachable questions.
 If you can answer these simple questions about your data, then you're officially on your way to good metadata.
+These match our general metadata [requirements]({% link about/policy/metadata/index.md %}).

 #### Can you answer these questions about your data?
 {: .text-left}